Dr. Roger Jones

 Matt Cardin teaches composition and literature courses.
 He is the author and editor of several horror collections, including Divinations of the Deep (Ash-Tree Press, 2002), Mummies around the World: An Encyclopedia of Mummies in History, Religion, and Popular Culture (ABC-CLIO, 2014), Born to Fear: Interviews with Thomas Ligotti (Subterranean Press, 2014), and many more.
 He holds a master's degree in religious studies from Missouri State University and a bachelor’s in communication from the University of Missouri.

-Mr. Cardin has appeared as a panelist at the World Fantasy Convention, the World Horror Convention, and Baylor University’s Faith and Film Symposium.
-He has also appeared on multiple radio shows and podcasts to talk about religion, horror, and the paranormal.
+Mr. Cardin was nominated for the prestigious World Fantasy Award in 2015.
+He has appeared as a panelist at the World Horror Convention and Baylor University’s Faith and Film Symposium.
+He has been a special guest on multiple radio shows and podcasts to talk about religion, horror, and the paranormal.
 You may download his Curriculum Vitae and visit his website.